Robin Harper, the Greens’ first UK parliamentarian, quits party as they have ‘lost the plot’

-Robin Harper, the Greens’ first UK parliamentarian, has quit the party as he believes they have “lost the plot”.
+Robin Harper, the Greens’ first UK parliamentarian, said the debate on Scottish independence had become “sterile” as he dramatically quit the party.

-He has written to Scottish Greens’ co-leader Patrick Harvie, saying he is concerned by the party’s pro-independence stance and its position on transgender rights.

 “I am aware that former colleagues and friends in the Scottish Green Party may be sorry - and even offended - by my decision to resign from the party and I apologise for not attempting to speak up within the party before coming to this decision.